SeanOmeife/Lpthw-zed-shaw/README.md

     \\ -> Back slash
     \" or \' -> Allows you to include single or double quotes in a string

-- THe "input()" function in python is used to take input from the user.
+- The "input()" function in python is used to take input from the user.
 When the function is called, the program execution stops and waits for the user to type something and press Enter

 - You can open, read, print the content of, and close documents in python IDE like this:
     >>>file = open("name_of_file")
     >>>content = file.read()
     >>>print(content)
     >>>file.close()

+- Arguments are the actual values or data passed to the function when it is called.
+The term "arguments" comes from mathematics and logic where it refers to the input values provided to a function or operation.
+    This is not to be confused with parameters which are variables defined in the functions declaration to act as a placeholder.